Scottish Parliament: Committees

 Subject Committees are established at the beginning of each parliamentary session, and again the members on each committee reflect the balance of parties across Parliament.
 Typically each committee corresponds with one (or more) of the departments (or ministries) of the Scottish Government.
-The current Subject Committees in the fourth Session are: Economy, Energy and Tourism; Education and Culture; Health and Sport; Justice; Local Government and Regeneration; Rural Affairs, Climate Change and Environment; Welfare Reform; and Infrastructure and Capital Investment.
+The current Subject Committees in the seventh Session are: Climate Action; Criminal Justice; Economy, Tourism and Energy; Education and Gaelic; Health, Care and Sport; Public Service Reform; Rural Affairs; Social Justice, Housing and Local Government; and Transport.

 A further type of committee is normally set up to scrutinise private bills submitted to the Scottish Parliament by an outside party or promoter who is not a member of the Scottish Parliament or Scottish Government.
 Private bills normally relate to large-scale development projects such as infrastructure projects that require the use of land or property.
 Private Bill Committees have been set up to consider legislation on issues such as the development of the Edinburgh Tram Network, the Glasgow Airport Rail Link, the Airdrie–Bathgate rail link and extensions to the National Gallery of Scotland.